denten-books/plain-text/0-intro.md

 I take a similar approach in *Plain Text* by extending formal concerns with the mechanics of literary "device" and "technique" to literary devices and technics proper.
 I too am interested in how the literary thing is made.
-Computers, as I will argue throughout, are essentially machines for universal symbolic manipulation.
+Computers, I argue throughout, are essentially machines for universal symbolic manipulation.
 This property makes them particularly suitable as objects for figurative analysis, which aims to explicate concepts involved in the making of the metaphor.[^ln-egturner] Influenced by the tradition of literary exegesis in the work of scholars like Boris Eikhenbaum and Mark Turner, my overarching aim in *Plain Text* is therefore to expose the illusion of verisimilitude between text on paper and the simulated text on a screen.
 The words may look the same, but the underlying affordances of the medium differ in significant detail.
 Consider for example a news report that alters its content based on the reader's location.
 Imagine also an e-book reader that highlights popular passages of a novel in real time, shortening the less popular passages down to their algorithmically distilled summaries.
 For a literary analyst, the instability of the digital medium means analysis cannot